Speeding up merging with Coverage Validator

 Coverage Validator has an option to automatically merge the coverage results of the current session with a central session.
 This allows you to get an automatic overview of all code coverage without having to merge the results yourself.

-Some people use this but some people prefer to record individual sessions then merge the sessions later.
+Some people use this, but some people prefer to record individual sessions and then merge the sessions later.
 This is effective but the merging stage can be slow as to merge two files you need to start Coverage Validator, load two sessions then merge them then save the result.
 This is known as pairwise merging.
 Even with the command line support for this, this is time consuming.

 To speed this up we’ve just added the -mergeMultiple command line option.

 -mergeMultiple takes one argument, a filename.
 The file contains the list of session files to merge, one per line.